 She in turn told him about the loss of the Great Maurice, a big white cat shaped like a polar bear, who appeared in photographs scattered throughout the apartment.

 She then invited Farfel Falafel to the kitchen to enjoy the polar bear cat’s favorite treat.

 Bob perked up.
 “She sounds like a true cat lady.”

 “Ha!
 Let me finish.”

-The trouble was, since the polar bear cat’s demise, the old lady had started buying the cheaper tuna soaked in oil and it was, in a word, disgusting.
-Farfel Falafel couldn’t stomach more than one lick.
+The trouble was, since the polar bear cat’s demise, the old lady had started buying cheaper tuna soaked in oil, and it was, in a word, disgusting.
+Farfel Falafel just couldn’t stomach it.

 When he turned up his nose, the woman scowled at him and called him ungrateful.